flavianmissi/flaviamissi.github.io/_posts/2014-12-29-building-a-web-browser-for-fun.markdown

     - get content of webpages given a url using HTTP or HTTPS
     - interpret front-end stack, html, css, javascript..
-    - is that all?

 We're going to do this in C++ so things get a little more exciting.
-Let's have a look at C++'s http[s] built-in lib: a quick google search showed lots of opensource implementations of HTTP clients to C++, but a lot of people also seem to like to simply use libcURL for the job.
+Let's have a look at C++'s http[s] libs: a quick google search showed lots of opensource implementations of HTTP clients to C++, but a lot of people also seem to like to simply use libcURL for the job.
 That'll be our choice for now.